Earth Month 2025 Schedule of Events

 Tuesday, April 8 | 6:00 PM | Shorty’s | Co-hosted by Delta Sigma Theta Sorority and dEaCOfriendly

-Join the Pi Omicron Chapter of Delta Sigma Theta Sorority, Incorporated and dEaCOfriendly in this interactive Climate Change Simulation event to honor Earth Month!
-In this event, we will host a Climate Change simulation activity where teams will learn more about group and individual impacts on climate change in our society.
+Join the Pi Omicron Chapter of Delta Sigma Theta Sorority, Incorporated and dEaCOfriendly for this interactive climate change simulation event to honor Earth Month!
+Teams will learn more about group and individual impacts on climate change in our society.
 Come out for a night of fun, relevant environmental information, and a chance to win luxurious sustainable prizes!
 This event is open to all WFU students, faculty, and staff.

 A “Delicious” Tasting